TradeTrust/tradetrust-config/README.md

-# TradeTrust Creator configs
+# TradeTrust creator configs

-Repository to house TradeTrust config schema + various configs used in TradeTrust creator.
+Repository to house TradeTrust creator config schema + various configs used in TradeTrust creator.

+This repo:

+- Aims to synchronise all the forms used in TradeTrust.
+- Generates various config files with inputted `network`, `addresses`, `wallet`.
+Wallets used are testnets only!
+- Is only as relevent as [TradeTrust creator](https://creator.tradetrust.io).
+If one day TradeTrust creator is obsolete, this should cease too.

-### Latest config files
+## ✅ Latest config files

 - https://github.com/TradeTrust/tradetrust-config/tree/master/build

+The above [`build`](https://github.com/TradeTrust/tradetrust-config/tree/master/build) folder with the respective config files should always exists + available for download in this repo.
+They are meant to be shared with product owner end.

+> Run `git update-index --assume-unchanged build/**/*` once to ignore local build files.
+Built config files will be automatically committed on PR merged.

 ### Development

 `npm run start`

-> Run `git update-index --assume-unchanged build/**` once to ignore local build files.
-Built config files will be automatically committed on PR merged.
+---

-### Documentation
+## Documentation

 - For [reading](https://docs.tradetrust.io/docs/document-creator/config-file/file-structure).
 - For interactive [explore](https://tradetrust-config.netlify.app). (based on types)